kurdin/console-remote-server/README.md

 ### Run Console App on localhost

-Start console application on `http://localhost:8090`
+Start console web application on `http://localhost`

 ```sh
 $ npm start
 ```

-With your browser, open `http://localhost:8090` and you should see Console Remote Web App
+With your browser, open `http://localhost` and you should see Console Remote Web App

 <img width="886" alt="Screen Shot 2021-03-21 at 8 51 33 PM" src="https://user-images.githubusercontent.com/6027060/111929517-ee1f1100-8a8c-11eb-831d-217b3889b7af.png">

 ### Connect to your Private Server

 There are couple of ways to connect from your script to Private server.
 See all methods https://github.com/kurdin/console-remote/blob/main/README.md#installation-and-use

 #### A quick way to connect

 Install `console-remote-client` package

 ```js
 $ npm install console-remote-client